cyberkrunk/culturednyc/src/posts/2020-04-17-recipe-vegan-sichuan-inspired-celery-stir-fry.md

   - "vegan"
   - "vegetarian"
 coverImage: "sichuan-celery-large.jpg"
+description: "A large supply of celery on hand inspired us to make this delicious vegan Sichuan-styled celery stir fry."
 ---

 Thanks to COVID-19 era food shopping, we are finding ourselves with huge amounts of certain ingredients.
 Right now we have about five bunches of celery!
 We saw a great idea for Sichuan celery on [Ruth Reichl’s Instagram](https://www.instagram.com/ruth.reichl/).
 That made me think of one of our current favorite recipes, which is Diana Kuan’s [Vegetarian Mapo Tofu](http://appetiteforchina.com/recipes/vegetarian-mapo-tofu).
 I improvised a bit with Kuan’s recipe and came up with this recipe for the celery stir fry.
 It was amazing!